Why Do I Need Mexican Car Insurance?

 Like most U.S. states, Mexico uses an at-fault insurance system to determine who pays for accident damages.
 This means that if an accident is your fault, then you must pay for your own vehicle damage and any damage or injuries that you cause to others.
 You must carry liability insurance to help yourself meet these obligations.

 Keep in mind that even if your American auto policy provides limited coverage in Mexico, it will not cover liability coverage.
-Therefore, you have no way to drive on any stretch of road in Mexico if you do not have this coverage in place.
+Therefore, you have no protection in case of an at-fault accident while driving in Mexico.

 It is recommended that you carry at least $300,000 Liability coverage, to cover your risk in case of an at-fault accident.